dsayed-msft/azure-gaming-docs/azure-gaming-pr/game-dev-virtual-machine/create-game-development-vm-with-no-engine.md

 ## Next steps

 - Explore the tools on the Game Dev VM by opening the **Start** menu.
+- Learn about customizing a [Game Dev VM](./customized-game-dev-vm.md)
 - Learn about game development on Azure by reading [Azure for Gaming](/gaming/azure/) and trying out tutorials.
 - Read more about the [Game Development Virtual Machine](./overview.md).